jhudson8/gulp-mocha-tdd/README.md

 * it('should support additional gulp stream handlers (like JSX)')
 * it('should re-run module tests when either the module or unit test code changes')

-By keeping unit tests in a subdirectory of the module javascript directory, the tests are more flexible when code is refactored and module references from the unit tests are more convienant.

 Usage
 -----------